 - risk factors such as exposure to tobacco smoke, occupational dusts and chemicals, and a strong family history of COPD.

 There is evidence of both underdiagnosis (Toelle 2013) and misdiagnosis of COPD in the community (Zwar 2011).
 In a general practice setting, patients with comorbidities may be more commonly mis-diagnosed with COPD.
+In a study of 1,050 smokers or ex-smokers identified from 41 Melbourne general practices, two-thirds were current smokers (Liang 2018).
+More than one-third of participants with a prior diagnosis of COPD did not meet the spirometric definition of the disorder.
+1 in 6 participants not previously diagnosed with COPD had spirometry test results consistent with COPD.
 Spirometric assessment is important in these patients to minimise this risk (Zwar 2011).
 Two pulmonologists reviewed 333 patients with physician-diagnosed COPD and/or asthma.
 The patients had two or more emergency room visits or admissions over the preceding 12 months, with prospective evaluation over the next 10 months.
 The study found that a third of these patients had neither asthma nor COPD, and a quarter may not even have any form of airflow limitation.
-The study highlighted the importance of spirometry in making the correct diagnosis, which had been performed in less than a third of the patients studied (Jain 2015).< Prev Next >
+The study highlighted the importance of spirometry in making the correct diagnosis, which had been performed in less than a third of the patients studied (Jain 2015).